 While it’s becoming easier to buy our favourite Japanese kawaii brands and characters through online and high street stores, some things have you wishing you could teleport to Tokyo for a shopping spree.
 Here’s some easier ways to buy kawaii from Japan.

 The first places to check are online kawaii shops that offer international shipping.
 More and more products and brands are becoming available worldwide so you might be able to order locally and save yourself some shipping and customs fees.
-Check our Super Cute Shopping Guide for our favourite online stores in the UK, Europe, USA, Canada, Australia, New Zealand, Asia and more!
+Check our list of The Best Kawaii Shops Worldwide for our favourite online stores in the UK, Europe, USA, Canada, Australia, New Zealand, Asia and more!

 If you’re used to shopping with Amazon, try Amazon Global.
 This new service lets you use your usual Amazon account to order selected products from 75 international Amazon sites including Amazon Japan.
 You can set it to use your local language and currency, and customs charges are added at checkout so there’s no surprises or Royal Mail admin fees.
 It’s especially good for books, magazines, Re-Ment miniatures, craft kits and home/kitchen products.
 Read our guide to using Amazon Global for more information.